COLUMBUS, Ohio — Ohio State’s fired marching band director is asking a federal appeals court to uphold his civil-rights claims against the university.

-Waters was fired in July after an internal investigation concluded he ignored a "sexualized culture" of raunchy, profane and suggestive rituals within the celebrated band, known to fans as The Best Damn Band in the Land.
-Waters has denied the charges.
-He is pursuing separate discrimination and defamation lawsuits seeking reinstatement and $1 million in damages.
+Waters was fired in July 2014 after an internal investigation found he ignored a “sexualized culture” inside what’s known to fans as The Best Damn Band in the Land.
+Waters has denied wrongdoing.